 From "Clown and Out": The Yiddish Clown who, like Mr. Director, acted in a very Jerry Lewis fashion with an extremely stereotypically Jewish style.

-"I wish the ground was mushy and soft DX"
+(after his fourth fall from a great height) "I wish the ground was mushy and soft..."

 From "The Girl With the Googily Goop", when the sibs get spat out into another studio's cartoon, where literally everything is alive: